Content on this page was generated by AI and has not been manually reviewed.

 Will Edge Secure Network help with streaming geo-restrictions?

 Sometimes it can show content from a different location, but streaming services frequently block traffic that looks like it’s VPN-proxied.
 A dedicated VPN with streaming-optimized servers often performs better.
+Adguard edge extension for privacy, ad blocking, and VPN compatibility: complete guide 2026

 How do I turn off Edge Secure Network?